-As if in a movie script, Ritvo and Mucho Man Man would one day unite and embark on a journey that would lead them to a third-place finish in the Kentucky Derby Presented by Yum!
-Brands (gr.
-I) and two years later to the winner’s circle of America’s richest horserace.
+As if in a movie script, Ritvo and Mucho Man Man would one day unite and embark on a journey that would lead them to a third-place finish in the Kentucky Derby, five weeks before the colt's actual third birthday, and two years later to the winner’s circle of America’s richest horserace.

 As Michael said, “The horse had his rebirth and my mom had hers, and look what they’ve done with it.”

 That ended the first chapter of the Mucho Macho Man story.
 The second chapter began when the colt was purchased from the Rios by Jim Culver of Dream Team One Racing.
 Culver had watched the colt develop and grow and had a feeling he would be something special.
 When he was entered for his career debut at Calder, trained at the time by Bill White, he had to be scratched when the horse in the stall next to him flipped in the gate and he got nicked up enough to be withdrawn by the veterinarian.